voder-ai/eslint-plugin-traceability/docs/decisions/adr-accept-dev-dep-risk-glob.md

   - The residual `glob`/`npm` dev dependency risks are covered by these updated CI scripts, which ensure visibility into advisories, plus strict production `npm audit` gates that must pass before a release
   - Develop a plan to upgrade `@semantic-release/npm` to a version that avoids bundling vulnerable `glob`/`npm` when safe

+## Policy Alignment

+The canonical, user-facing security and vulnerability-handling policy for this project is defined in `SECURITY.md`.
+This ADR, along with any incident or internal rationale documents, is an internal record and must remain consistent with the guarantees and expectations described in `SECURITY.md`.

+If any future change to this ADR would alter user-visible guarantees, support expectations, or disclosure/handling commitments documented in `SECURITY.md`, that change must be reflected in `SECURITY.md` as part of the same change set and reviewed accordingly.

 ## References

 - Vulnerability details: see ci/npm-audit.json stored in CI artifacts